-Naomi Seidman has been at Penn State since 2012.
-An accomplished solo performer, she has won the Mid South Flute Competition and the Frank Bowen Young Artist Competition, and was first runner-up in the Myrna Brown Young Artist Competition.
+Naomi Seidman joined the School of Music faculty in 2012.
+An accomplished solo performer, she has won the Mid-South Flute Competition and the Frank Bowen Young Artist Competition, and was first runner-up in the Myrna Brown Young Artist Competition.
 She was also a semi-finalist in the Beijing Nicolet International Flute Competition.
-She has performed as a soloist with the Santa Fe Symphony, Kingsville Symphony, Ballet Austin, and the Texas A&M University at Kingsville Wind Symphony.
-In May 2010, she was invited to perform in the Festival Cultural de Mayo in Guadalajara, Mexico.
+She has performed as a soloist with the Pennsylvania Centre Orchestra, Santa Fe Symphony, Kingsville Symphony, and Ballet Austin.
+She has also been an invited performer, judge, and presenter at National Flute Association (NFA) conventions and is a member of the NFA Cultural Outreach Committee.

-In 2011, Naomi performed with the Vienna Piano Trio and the Walden Chamber Players.
-She has been an active member of the Austin Chamber Players since 2007.
-Naomi has also participated in numerous festivals, including Yellow Barn, Bowdoin Summer Music Festival, Eastern Music Festival, Sewanee Summer Music Festival, Colorado College Summer Music Festival, Austin Classical Guitar Society, and the Austin Chamber Music Center.
+As a chamber musician, Naomi is a member of the Pennsylvania Quintet, a woodwind quintet comprised of Penn State faculty members.
+She also performs regularly with her husband, cellist Jonathan Dexter, as the JANO Duo.
+Involved in several exciting commissioning projects for both groups, Naomi is dedicated to expanding repertoire for this combination of musicians.
+She has also collaborated with the Vienna Piano Trio and the Walden Chamber Players.
+She has participated in numerous festivals, including Yellow Barn, Bowdoin Summer Music Festival, Eastern Music Festival, Sewanee Summer Music Festival, Colorado College Summer Music Festival, Austin Classical Guitar Society, and the Austin Chamber Music Center.

-Naomi received a bachelor of music degree from the University of California at Santa Barbara, master of music degree from Yale University, and doctor of musical arts degree from the University of Texas at Austin.
+Naomi received her bachelor’s degree from the University of California at Santa Barbara, the Master of Music degree from Yale University, and her doctoral degree the University of Texas at Austin.

 She plays on a handmade Powell flute.